 Put on those Halloween getups a few weeks early for this colorful Brooklyn procession, which celebrates its 53nd anniversary this year.
 Costumed kids parade down Third Avenue between 76th and 92nd Streets in Bay Ridge alongside bands, cheerleaders, and modest floats.
 All participants who make it to the end snag a complimentary gift, and prizes are given to the children with the most creative costumes.
 If you live in the neighborhood, registration forms allowing kids to march are distributed in local schools and day cares, but you can also download one from the organizer's site or fill one out the day of.
 FREE but registration required.

 The biggest street fair in Brooklyn boasts more than a dozen stages of live music (R&B, jazz, rock, country, kids' bands, you name it) and literally hundreds of vendors.
 There's a whole block dedicated to kids' activities.
 Past fun has included pony rides, face painting, balloon sculptures, a petting zoo, and more.
 Grown-ups will appreciate the eclectic selection of international eats, including pulled pork, baklava, and carnival favorites.
 FREE admission to the street fair, but there are fees for some activities.

 NYC has so many incredible things going on, it's difficult to choose.
-So here are a few more cool (mostly FREE) events worth considering for your September calendar:
+So here are 10 more cool (mostly FREE) events worth considering for your September calendar: